CodeURJC-DAW-2024-25/webapp15/README.md

 ## Images:
 - Users can upload profile picrures.
-- Movies have posters uploaded to the system.
+- films have posters uploaded to the system.

 ## Charts:
-- Bar chart to display the most-watched movies.
+- Bar chart to display the most-watched films.
 - Pie chart to show the sales distribution to the admin.

 ## Complementary Technology:
 - Users receive an email with a summary of their purchase.

 ## Advanced Algorithm or Query:
-- **Recommendation System**: Based on movies watched by the user, recommends other movies of the same genre or director.
+- **Recommendation System**: Based on movies watched by the user, recommends other films of the same genre or director.

 ### Entities and Relationships: